-Whether you’re making a formal announcement about a corporate reorganization or talking with your employees about their workloads, how (and when) you communicate your message is vital.
+Whether you’re making a formal announcement about a corporate reorganization or talking with your employees about their workloads, having an effective communication strategy is vital.

 So, how can you be sure you’re communicating with your workforce effectively across the entire organization?
-Here are seven strategies to help you foster employee engagement and impact your business’s success:
+Here are 10 specific strategies for effective communication to help you foster employee engagement and impact your business’s success:

 When delivering your message, be truthful and as complete as possible.
 Be transparent and let employees know if there are details you simply cannot share due to confidentiality.
 Even if they don’t have all the pieces of the puzzle, they’ll appreciate your honesty and likely be more supportive and, as a result, more engaged.